Over the ages, people have attributed many facts to numbers.

 If you wish to call someone who lives in the Netherlands, remember the number 31, as +31 is their international dialing code.

-California was incorporated as the United States of America’s 31st state on the 9th of September, 1850.
+California was incorporated as the United States of America’s 31st state on September 9, 1850.
 It joined the Union as a free state, meaning slavery was illegal within the state.

 The 31st most expansive state in the US is Louisiana, with some 52,378 square miles (135,659 square kilometers) of land and water.